PoE 2 Passive Tree Guide — How to Navigate & Plan Your Build (0.2.0)

 How many passive points do I get in PoE 2?

 Can I refund passive tree points?
+Do I need Orbs of Regret?

 What is a Mastery node?

 Mastery nodes appear at the center of notable clusters on the tree.
-Once you take any notable in that cluster, you can spend one passive point on the Mastery node to choose one bonus from a preset list of powerful effects.
+Once you take any Notable in that cluster, you can spend one passive point on the Mastery node to choose one bonus from a preset list of powerful effects.
 Mastery bonuses are very efficient — always take the Mastery node in clusters you are already investing in.

-How do Jewel Sockets work?
+How do Jewel Sockets work in PoE 2?

 Is the PoE 2 passive tree the same as PoE 1?